 Water units cannot be traded or sold between property owners.
 Unused units may be sold back to the water district.
 Currently, during the water moratorium, the district will pay the property owner \$7,000 a unit (up to 25 units).
 If a property owner owns contiguous parcels, they can transfer water units between the parcels as needed, although they must go through the district to do this.
-One water unit corresponds to a peak water usage of

-600 gallons/day or 450 gallons/day for multi-family (apartment) usages.
+One water unit corresponds to a peak water usage of 600 gallons/day or 450 gallons/day for multi-family (apartment) usages.
 Property owners pay a bi-monthly fee for each water unit they own, regardless of whether they are using the unit or not.

-In November of 2016 KCWD19 offered 15 more water units to the next applicants on the waiting list, plus the one additional unit that was bought back during the year.
+In 2017 KCWD19 offered 15 more water units to the next applicants on the waiting list, plus one additional unit that was returned to the district.
 If they decline, the units will then be offered to the next applicants on the list until all 16 units are purchased.
-Most of the recipients of the newly offers units are residential parcels.
-One commercial parcel purchased 10 water units earlier in 2016.
+All of the recipients of the newly offered units are residential parcels.
+The waiting list is currently down to 14 applicants requesting 56 water units.